 Calculating the Value of an Index CFD

-- If Dow Jones Industrial (DJIA) trades at 15,000 points, and you buy (1) CFD contract on Dow, then your overall exposure will be $15,000 ($1 x 15,000 points).
+- If the Dow Jones Industrial Average (DJIA) trades at 15,000 points and you buy 1 CFD contract, your exposure is $15,000 (15,000 points x $1).

 Margin Requirements